Elizabeth Balfour, Countess of Balfour

-Elizabeth Edith Balfour, Countess of Balfour (née Lady Elizabeth Bulwer-Lytton; 12 June 1867 – 28 March 1942), known as Betty Balfour, was a British suffragette, politician, and writer.
+Elizabeth Edith Balfour, Countess of Balfour (née Lady Elizabeth Bulwer-Lytton; 12 June 1867 – 28 March 1942) was a British suffragette, politician, and writer.
 A staunch Conservative, she served as Dame President of the Woking Habitation of the Primrose League and was a founding member of the Conservative and Unionist Women's Franchise Association, serving as president of the association's chapter in Edinburgh.
 After the 1910 Conciliation Bill failed to pass in the House of Commons, she went on a speaking tour across the United Kingdom to rally support for women's suffrage.
 In 1919, Lady Balfour became the first woman to sit on the Woking Borough Council.

 Early life and family

-Lady Balfour was born Elizabeth Edith Bulwer-Lytton on at Hyde Park Gate 12 June 1867 to The Honourable Robert Bulwer-Lytton, a poet and diplomat, and Edith Villiers, a lady-in-waiting to Queen Victoria.
-She was a granddaughter of Edward Bulwer-Lytton, 1st Baron Lytton and Rosina Bulwer Lytton, Lady Lytton and a great-granddaughter of women's rights advocate Anna Wheeler.
+Lady Balfour was born Elizabeth Edith Bulwer-Lytton at Hyde Park Gate on 12 June 1867 to The Honourable Robert Bulwer-Lytton, a poet and diplomat, and Edith Villiers, a lady-in-waiting to Queen Victoria.
 Lady Balfour was one of seven children.
 Her siblings included Lady Constance Bulwer-Lytton, Lady Emily Lutyens, Victor Bulwer-Lytton, 2nd Earl of Lytton, and Neville Bulwer-Lytton, 3rd Earl of Lytton.

+On her fathers side, she was a granddaughter of Edward Bulwer-Lytton, 1st Baron Lytton and Rosina Bulwer Lytton, Lady Lytton and a great-granddaughter of women's rights advocate Anna Wheeler.
+On her mothers side, she was a great granddaughter of George Villiers and Theresa Parker, a grand niece of George Villiers, 4th Earl of Clarendon, and niece of Henry Loch, 1st Baron Loch (the husband of her mothers twin sister).

 During Lady Balfour's childhood, her father was posted to Lisbon, Madrid, and Vienna.
 She and her sisters were educated by governesses.
 In 1876, her parents were appointed as the Viceroy and Vicereine of India and the family moved into the Viceroy's Palace.
 Her father resigned from the position in 1880 and was created Earl of Lytton, at which time she became entitled to the style Lady Edith Bulwer-Lytton.
 The family returned from India that same year, and took us residence at Knebworth House in Hertfordshire.
 Her father later served as the British Ambassador to France.
 As her father's travel companion, she took on many of her mother's duties as a society hostess.